 Alpbach is one of the truly classic Tyrolean ski resorts, only 45 minutes from Innsbruck.
-You'll find lots of charm, great scenery, friendly locals, pretty buildings and ambience by the bucketload.
+You'll find lots of charm, great scenery, superb skiing, friendly locals, pretty buildings and ambience by the bucketload.
 Accommodation is mostly hotel or guesthouse-based, most of which are family-run and very welcoming.
 Alpbach has continuously proven itself to be a real jewel in the crown of Austrian skiing.

 Resort Altitude: 1,000m